 Except due to inclement weather, time of start for matches will not be later than 6.15pm.
 Club are permitted to start earlier by mutual arrangement or by order of the Committee.
 If a member fails to start on time, please read rule G, Clause 3 in the Constitution.

-(a) The duration of play shall be 18 (six ball) overs to each side unless all out or a result is obtained.
+The duration of play shall be 18 (six ball) overs to each side unless all out, a result is obtained or both captains agree to reduce the overs to 15 per side.
 No declaration is permitted.
-Only the first two fixtures in May shall be played as a 15 over game.

-(a) In the event of play being interrupted by the weather, or any other cause, the Umpires/Captains may agree to reduce the second innings to a minimum of 12 overs, with the target score calculated by simple run rate. (i.e runs divided by overs).
-Anything less than 12 over will constitute a No Result.
+(a) In the event of play being interrupted by the weather, or any other cause, the Umpires/Captains may agree to reduce the second innings to a minimum of 15 overs, with the target score calculated by simple run rate. (i.e. runs divided by overs).
+Anything less than 15 overs will constitute a No Result.

 (b) If the first innings is foreshortened for any reason other than dismissal of the batting side then the game will be void and not be counted as a result.